-If a pregnant woman contracts Rubella, especially during the first 3 months of her pregnancy, she is at increased risk of having a miscarriage, or the unborn baby is at risk of developing severe abnormalities (referred to as congenital rubella syndrome).
+If a pregnant woman contracts rubella, especially during the first 3 months of pregnancy, the infection can pass to the unborn baby.
+This can cause severe abnormalities (referred to as congenital rubella syndrome).
 This can affect almost any part of the baby's developing body and may include cataracts, deafness, heart abnormalities, intellectual disability and behavioural problems.
 In some cases, miscarriage will occur.

 - Pregnant women are checked for rubella immunity via a blood test in early pregnancy.
 This is part of the antenatal blood tests.
 Even if the blood test from a previous pregnancy showed immunity to rubella, the test must be repeated at each pregnancy.

 - If you think you might be pregnant and your immunity has not been tested, check with your doctor or practice nurse.